 6.5.4 Power: approve changes to “fundamental” bylaws

 As outlined elsewhere in this First Public Comment Report, the CCWG is proposing that some core elements of the bylaws be defined as “fundamental”.
 Bylaws that are created as “fundamental” will be harder to amend or replace, and through a different process, than the rest of the bylaws.
-The intention is to make sure that critical aspects of the powers and processes required to maintain ICANN’s accountability to the community, as well as the organisation’s purpose and core values, are highly unlikely to change.
+The intention is to make sure that matters like critical aspects of the powers and processes required to maintain ICANN’s accountability to the community, and the organisation’s purpose and core values, are highly unlikely to change.

+We need to ensure that the First Public Comment Report includes details of who can propose new “fundamental” bylaws, who can propose changes to “fundamental” bylaws, what is the process for such changes and so on.
+We presume Working Party 2 is defining this.

 This power would form part of the process set out for agreeing any changes of the “fundamental” bylaws.
 Through the community mechanism, the community would have to give positive assent to any change before it was finalised, as part of a co-decision process between the Board and the community.